Llywelyn ap Gruffudd Fychan

-Llywelyn ap Gruffydd Fychan of Caeo (c.
+Llywelyn ap Gruffudd Fychan of Caeo (c.
 1341–1401) was a wealthy Carmarthenshire landowner who was executed in Llandovery by Henry IV of England in punishment for his support of Owain Glyndŵr's Welsh rebellion.

 Until recently Llewelyn was little known even in his home area, but has become celebrated as a "Welsh Braveheart" after a campaign to construct a monument to him in Llandovery.

 Life

-The main source for Llewelyn's life is Adam of Usk, who mentions him in his Chronicle as a "bountiful" member of the Carmarthenshire gentry who used "fifteen pipes of wine" yearly in his household (implying he was both wealthy and a generous host).
-He continues by stating that as a result of Llewelyn's support for the rebellion, Henry had him drawn, hung, eviscerated, beheaded and quartered before the gate of Llandovery castle on 9 October 1401 "in the presence of his eldest son" (it is slightly unclear whether Adam is referring to Henry's son or Llewelyn's son at this point).
-After his death his lands were granted to one of Henry's supporters, Gruffydd ap Rhys.
+The main source for Llewelyn's life is Adam of Usk, who mentions him in his Chronicle as a "bountiful" member of the Carmarthenshire gentry who used "sixteen pipes of wine" yearly in his household (implying he was both wealthy and a generous host).

+In 1401, he misled English forces searching for the leader of the Welsh resistance Owain Glyndŵr, He spent weeks leading the heavy, slow-moving English army on a grueling 'goose chase' through the difficult terrain and mountainous uplands of Deheubarth, his two son's, Gwilym and Morgan were also with Glyndŵr's army, which presumably gave him more reason to mislead the English, This allowed Owain to escape to Gwynedd, but Llywelyn's involvement cost him his life, As punishment for his betrayal, the English king condemned him to be executed in the main square of Llanymddyfri (Llandovery), The English removed his stomach and cooked it in front of him, He continues by stating that as a result of Llewelyn's support for the rebellion, Henry had him drawn, hung, eviscerated, beheaded and quartered before the gate of Llandovery castle on 9 October 1401 "in the presence of his eldest son" (it is slightly unclear whether Adam is referring to Henry's son or Llewelyn's son at this point).

 A more detailed version of the story suggests that Llewelyn was specifically charged with having deliberately led the English forces the wrong way while pretending to guide them to Glyndŵr.
 Adam, however, states only that Llewelyn "willingly preferred death to treachery".
 Llewelyn is also thought to have had two sons fighting in Glyndŵr's forces.